 What is the best way to store paint?

 Store paint in a cool, dry place and be sure to keep out of direct sunlight.
 Ensure that the temperature in your chosen location stays above freezing.
+When the time does come to get rid of it, be sure to dispose of paint safely and conscientiously.

 Steph Hendries is a freelance journalist who has contributed to many different interiors websites including Homes & Gardens, Ideal Home and Livingetc.
 She has also worked on a range of social content for property brands such as Zoopla and Boomin.
 Steph writes for Homes & Gardens Solved section, concentrating on DIY, how to, cleaning and organizing content.